IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 To capture the first parameter, we rely instead on a list of dependent detection rules `BcBlockCipherEngine.rules()`, that should capture all the possible `BlockCipher` classes existing in the library.
 In our case, a dependent rule targeting `AESEngine.newInstance()` should capture the value "AES", with a context that should specify that it is the base cipher.

-Finally, a list of top level dependent detection rules `BcBlockCipherInit.rules()` should capture information part of the `cfb.init(...)` function call.
+Finally, a list of top level dependent detection rules `BcBlockCipherInit.rules()` should capture some information contained in the `cfb.init(...)` function call.

 ### Special cases: no parameters and any parameters